MatthewEthanTam/biologyDataScienceProject/README.md

 # Lesson 3: creating a virtual environment

 PS: if you know how to do this skip to lesson 4

+A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
+It solves the “Project X depends on version 1.x but, Project Y needs 4.x” dilemma, and keeps your global site-packages directory clean and manageable.

 Now that you have python and jupyter notebook installed, you can create a virtual environment to install the packages you need for this project.
 To do this, follow the instructions for your operating system below.